wp-plugins/prosperent-powered-product-search/prosperent-search/README.txt

 You may also have to alter a little CSS as to the exact placement of the input box and the logo.
 Ask if you need any assistance doing so.
 The file to edit will be `productSearch.css` in the CSS folder.

-If you have any questions or suggestions, please feel free to ask me here or on the [Prosperent Community](http://community.prosperent.com/forum.php), or email me [Prosperent Brandon](brandon@prosperent.com)
+If you have any questions or suggestions, please feel free to ask me here or on the [Prosperent Community](http://community.prosperent.com/forum.php), or email me Prosperent Brandon at brandon@prosperent.com